 You need to join them to make one long piece of tape.
 The way to do this is shown here: lay them, right sides together, at 90 degrees to each other and sew at 45 degrees, so that when you fold it back it makes a straight line of fabric.
 Then iron flat.
 And there you have a curvable, stretchable matching tape for anything you care to make!
 Easy!

-Have a look at my blog about how to cut fabric on the bias
+Have a look at my post about how to cut fabric on the bias